daisy/epubcheck-invoker/README.md

 ## Usage

-Invoke EpubCheck pragrammatically by calling:
+Invoke EPUBCheck pragrammatically by calling:

 ```Java
 EpubCheckInvoker.run("src/test/resources/epub/valid.epub");
 ```

-EpubCheck is invoked as an external process (a new JVM is spawned).
+EPUBCheck is invoked as an external process (a new JVM is spawned).
 Its output is parsed and returned as a list of `Issue` objects.
 See the code of this class for more details on the API.